5 Statistical inference

 5.6.3 Z2 statistic

 According to Gow et al. (2010, p.
 488), the Z2 statistic first appeared in 1994 and was used in a number of subsequent studies in accounting research.
-The Z2‑t statistic is calculated using t-statistics from separate cross-sectional regressions for each time period and is given by the expression:
+The Z2‑t statistic is calculated from the t-statistics from separate period-specific cross-sectional regressions as:

 \[ \textit{Z2} = \frac{\overline{t}}{\mathit{se}(\hat{t})}\text{, where } \overline{t} = \frac{1}{T} \sum_{t=1}^T \hat{t}_t\]